A beginners’ SEO guide for musicians to rank high on YouTube [UPDATE 2021]

 Do good and talk about it!

 A proven formula to improve your image or reputation.
 Celebrities, in particular, use it when they support charity.
-Although you might not do charity, you still have a lot of good stuff to talk about: a new video, a new album, a single, new band member – there’s a whole variety of things to communicate.
-You can use all those things to stay in touch with your friends – that is your fans and most of all: the press.
+Although you might not do charity, you still have a lot of good stuff to talk about: a new video, a new album, a single, new tour – there's a whole variety of things to communicate.
+You can use all those things to stay in touch with your friends of the scene – that is your fans and most of all: the press.